 A final grade for a course may be disputed within five weeks of the last day of the course.
-Students may not file a grade grievance with the University for a grade/score on an individual assignment during the course.
-Students are expected to employ and demonstrate open and respectful communication with the instructor to resolve a grade dispute prior to submitting a grade grievance to the University.
+Students may not file a grade appeal with the University for a grade/score on an individual assignment during the course.
+Students are expected to employ and demonstrate open and respectful communication with the instructor to resolve a grade dispute prior to submitting a grade appeal to the University.

-Grievance Communication
+Appeal Communication

-Grievance decisions are communicated to the student via phone or their GCU e-mail address.
-Any questions regarding the grievance must be communicated to an Academic Advisor.
+Appeal decisions are communicated to the student via phone or their GCU e-mail address.
+Any questions regarding the appeal must be communicated to an Academic Advisor.